What are Pasta Cakes?

 4. Capellini Cakes (Capellini al Forno)

-Of all of our favorite recipes, the capellini cake is the one that has the most layered-cake look!
+Of all of our favorite recipes, the capellini cake is the one that has the most layered look!
 And with the layers of prosciutto and the sprinkling of breadcrumbs to finish this off, this just might feel the most like you are partaking in an actual cake.

 Although this is a pasta dish, the amount of meat makes it a hearty meal for the hungriest of eaters.
 They won’t feel like they’ve missed out on their protein with this dish.
 What sets this apart from the other dishes is the crispy bread-crumbed topping which adds such a great texture.
-This savory, yet visually very cake-like version is truly a delight to eat!
+This savory, yet visually stunning version is truly a delight to eat!